 In the course of buying my own gear, I’ve received professional training, read various books about tree climbing, researched volumes of online materials, watched countless demo and training videos and studied various safety and rescue reports.
 I researched as much as I could find about each item I acquired and thanks to the professional training, hands-on experience, etc., I became familiar with climbing equipment.
 I’m no authority on what is the best gear for everyone, but as I acquire direct experience, I have developed my own preferences.

 Being in good physical condition is a prerequisite to being a successful tree climber, even with the proper equipment.
-This is an ongoing challenge as I get closer to turning 60.
-Improving my physical condition and being a proficient climber is an attainable goal for many like me.
-Of course, I pursue this activity in a mindful and age appropriate manner.
+This is an ongoing challenge for a 60 year old geezer like me.
+Improving my physical condition and being a proficient tree climber is an attainable goal.
+Of course, I always pursue this activity in a mindful and responsible manner, making safety a priority.

 Various products grip the rope differently, some with teeth like precision.
 This can effect the climbing line, especially when shock-loaded during even a short accidental fall.
 Any such occurrence can significantly compromise the integrity of both the rope and the specific gear involved, usually warranting its retirement and permanent removal from the gear bag.